 1847 - Province House opens.

 1851 - Great Britain grants "Responsible Government."
-The Island will now be semi-independent - responsible for everything but foreign trade and defense.
+The Island will now be semi-independent - responsible for everything but foreign trade and defence.

 1852 - The first submarine telegraph cable in North America, the second in the world, connects Cape Traverse to Cape Tormentine.